InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

     2: Enable full factory reset (In this case, contents of the data partition table (SSID, passphrase, chip-tool keys) on     Talaria TWO will be erased)
        Note: In case of connecting to a new AP, ensure to erase the contents of the data partition table before initiating a new connection.

+### Boot arguments for Matter Lighting Application + AWS/MQTT/HTTP Application

+#### Boot arguments for Matter Lighting Application + HTTP/HTTPS Application
+- Refer to the instructions in the Example_using_HTTP_Client.pdf document found in the freertos_sdk_x.y/examples/http_client/doc directory, sections "Running the Application" and "Using the Application."
+- Matter lighting application boot arguments should be passed along with the HTTP/HTTPS application boot arguments.

 ## Programming the Example on Talaria Two Platform
 The Linux Tool is provided in FreeRTOS_sdk_3.0_master_matter/pc_tools/Download_Tool/bin/T2DownloadTool_Linux to program the Talaria Two device.
 Following are the steps to program the device.